Saving for a Car

 - If reluctant to negotiate, consider seeking assistance from a car buying service.
 One nonprofit consumer group maintains a popular service, CarBargains, in which several dealers bid for your sale.

 Purchasing a used car is risky in that you often cannot be certain of the condition of the car.
 Here’s a purchase strategy:

-- Check the Bluebook price to learn what used cars in a certain condition usually sell for.
-Bluebook prices can usually be found in a library reference book or on the internet.
+- Check the Kelly Blue Book price to learn what used cars in a certain condition usually sell for.
+Blue Book prices can usually be found in a library reference book or on the internet.

 - Keep in mind that there are few effective used car warranties.
 Most cars are sold “as is,” and most of the rest carry a 50-50 warranty that obligates you to pay a portion of the repair costs.

 - Try to find a mechanic who is willing to check the car before you purchase it.
 And see if the seller will make the sale conditional on the car passing inspection.

 - Consider purchasing from family or friends who are more likely than dealers to tell you what they know about the condition of the car and not overcharge you.